CardContact/eID-sim/README.md

 # eID-sim
 Simulation and test environment for eID cards and passports

-The eIDSim profile contains a full simulation of a id card providing an ePassport, eID and eSign application as defined in TR-03110 2.1 implementing BAC, SAC, PACE and EAC (1.11+2.1).
+The eIDSim profile contains a full simulation of an id card providing an ePassport, eID and eSign application as defined in TR-03110 2.1, implementing BAC, SAC, PACE and EAC (1.11+2.1).
 It is functionally equivalent to the German eID card and contains the required test data generators as well as a CVC PKI for the IS,AT and ST branch.